jlmelville/uwot/cran-comments.md

 ## CRAN checks

+The following issues were reported in the previous submission:

-r-patched-solaris-x86	has an ERROR.
-This is because the RcppAnnoy package is unavailable.
+* r-patched-solaris-x86 had an ERROR, because the RcppAnnoy package was unavailable.

-### UBSAN issue

-A gcc-UBSAN issue is reported.
-This originates from the dependency RcppAnnoy and is ultimately due to how memory management is implemented in the Annoy library that RcppAnnoy wraps.
-This is a purposeful design decision in Annoy and not something that can be fixed in this package (or in RcppAnnoy).
+* A gcc-UBSAN issue was reported due to libraries used by RcppAnnoy and RcppParallel.

+Both should now be fixed.

 ## Downstream dependencies